Sinity/intercept-bounce/README.md

 `intercept-bounce` maintains a timestamp of the last *passed* event for each unique combination of key code and key value (press=1, release=0, repeat=2).

 When a new key event arrives:
-1. It checks if an event with the *same key code* and *same value* has passed within the configured `--debounce-time`.
+1. It checks if an event with the *same key code* and *same value* (press=1, release=0, repeat=2) has passed within the configured `--debounce-time`.
 2. If yes (time difference < threshold), the new event is considered a bounce and is **dropped** (not written to stdout).
 3. If no (time difference >= threshold, or it's the first event for that key/value), the event is **passed** (written to stdout), and its timestamp is recorded as the new "last passed" time for that specific key/value combination.
 4. Non-key events (like `EV_SYN` or `EV_MSC`) are always passed through unchanged.
-5. Statistics (including detailed timings for dropped events and near-miss passed events) are collected during this process and printed to stderr upon termination (or periodically if requested via `--log-interval`).
+5. Statistics (including detailed timings for dropped events and near-miss passed events < 100ms) are collected during this process and printed to stderr upon termination (or periodically if requested via `--log-interval`).

 ## License